Tuesday, May 28, 2013

 Congo Part 1

 I'm not too sure how these new few blogs will develop.
-I will write about some things that are most likely--not very blog worthy.
+I will write about some things that are most likely not very blog-worthy.
 And yet, they will be important for me to remember.
-Yes, at some time in the future I will want to look back on these few pages and reminisce.
+Yes, at some time in the future, I will want to look back on these few pages and reminisce.
 So, I shall begin with Day 1 of being and feeling utterly and completely alone.
 No, that's not true, not at all.
 I am not alone.
-For my God, my savior has moved me into a little town, a little church and a little community that takes care of its own.
+For my God, my savior has moved me into a little town, a little church, and a little community that takes care of its own.
 For example, guess how many emails, text messages, invitations, and so on, that I have received?
 Just guess!
-I know one thing for sure--I will be so busy this next 2 weeks that I will fall into bed each night tired and ready to peacefully sleep.
+I know one thing for sure — I will be so busy these next 2 weeks that I will fall into bed each night, tired and ready to peacefully sleep.

 Out to the airport, we drove all 4 of us.
-The guys talking excitedly about their trip, the women sitting rather silently listening to them, our thoughts running wild.
-We dropped them off, said our goodbyes and then headed back home.
-To life without them for the next 2 weeks.
-Both of us, it turns out are used to our traveling husbands--they travel for business.
-However, we are not used to them traveling to Africa--to danger, and to the poorest of the poor.
+The guys are talking excitedly about their trip, the women sitting rather silently listening to them, our thoughts running wild.
+We dropped them off, said our goodbyes, and then headed back home.
+To live without them for the next 2 weeks.
+Both of us, it turns out, are used to our traveling husbands — they travel for business.
+However, we are not used to them traveling to Africa, to danger, and to the poorest of the poor.
 No, we are not used to that.

-When I returned home I had some cooking to do--fortunately.
-I was invited over to some friends house for a lovely bar-b-que.
-We ate, we laughed and I was wonderfully distracted from missing my husband so badly.
+When I returned home, I had some cooking to do — fortunately.
+I was invited over to some friends' house for a lovely barbecue.
+We ate, we laughed, and I was wonderfully distracted from how badly I missed my husband.
 Yes, it was a great afternoon with friends.
-By the time I returned home, I was tired and spent the evening with my dog curled up in front of the TV.
+By the time I returned home, I was tired and spent the evening curled up with my dog in front of the TV.

 No comments: